spawnmason/randar-explanation/README.md

 This works great in giant batches and can crack on the order of ten million seeds per second on a 3090.
 Turns out to not be too big of a deal when some of the threads in a warp terminate early, and we couldn't really make it any faster than this. (the reason is that we fundamentally can't know beforehand which seeds will take more/less steps).

 Well that's about it.
-Given the seed, that's how we get the woodland region in the world where the most recent chunk load happened.
-In other words, we just learned that the most recent time that someone walked around on 2b2t and loaded a new area of the world, was somewhere within *this* 1280 by 1280 block woodland region that we just identified. (that's precise enough that locating them takes just a few minutes of searching)
+Given the seed, that's how we get the Woodland region in the world where the most recent chunk load happened.
+In other words, we just learned that the most recent time that someone walked around on 2b2t and loaded a new area of the world, was somewhere within *this* 1280 by 1280 block Woodland region that we just identified. (that's precise enough that locating them takes just a few minutes of searching)

 Now back to the fun part, lattices!